panzi/js-print-table/README.md

 Character Width
 ---------------

-This library tries to guess the correct width of any printted character.
+This library tries to guess the correct width of any printed character.
 This is error prone, since it actually would depend on the used terminal emulator, installed fonts, and supported Unicode version of those and of NodeJS.
 Emojis and certain natural languages have characters that are printed as double wide in most terminals.